Wireless device radiation and health: Cancer

-A 2021 review found "limited" but "sufficient" evidence for radio frequencies in the range of 450 MHz to 6,000 MHz to be related to gliomas and acoustic neuromas in humans, however concluding also that "... the evidence is not yet sufficiently strong to establish a direct relationship".
-Conclusions could not be drawn for higher frequencies due to insufficient adequate studies.
+A 2021 review found "limited" evidence for radio frequencies in the range of 450 MHz to 6,000 MHz to be related to gliomas and acoustic neuromas in humans, however concluding also that "... the evidence is not yet sufficiently strong to establish a direct relationship".
+The report also states that there is "sufficient evidence" of carcinogenicity in experimental animals from radiofrequency in that same range.
+Conclusions could not be drawn for higher frequencies (24 to 100 GHz) due to insufficient adequate studies.

 Fertility and reproduction

 A decline in male sperm quality has been observed over several decades.
 Studies on the impact of mobile radiation on male fertility are conflicting, and the effects of the radio frequency electromagnetic radiation (RF-EMR) emitted by these devices on the reproductive systems are currently under active debate.
 A 2012 review concluded that "together, the results of these studies have shown that RF-EMR decreases sperm count and motility and increases oxidative stress".
 A 2017 study of 153 men that attended an academic fertility clinic in Boston, Massachusetts found that self-reported mobile phone use was not related to semen quality, and that carrying a mobile phone in the pants pocket was not related to semen quality.

-A 2021 review concluded 5G radio frequencies in the range of 450 MHz to 6,000 MHz affect male fertility, possibly affect female fertility, and may have adverse effects on the development of embryos, fetuses and newborns.
+In contrast, a 2021 review concluded 5G radio frequencies in the range of 450 MHz to 6,000 MHz do affect male fertility, possibly affect female fertility, and may have adverse effects on the development of embryos, fetuses and newborns.
 Conclusions could not be drawn for higher frequencies due to insufficient adequate studies.
 The magnitude of the effect was not quantified.